V6K022 Theology and Religion GDip Postgraduate Taught 2017

 In addition to all this the Department also has an extensive programme of research-related activities that you are warmly encouraged to attend.
 These include several research seminar series and public lectures from high-profile guest speakers and visiting scholars; the University also frequently hosts eminent and well-known visiting speakers.

 Subject requirements, level and grade

-The standard entry requirement is a good upper second class honours degree (65+% or GPA 3.7), but applicants from non-traditional backgrounds or with other qualifications may be considered subject to interview and a review of written work.
+The standard entry requirement is a good upper second class honours degree (60% or a GPA of 3.7 on a 4.0 scale), but applicants from non-traditional backgrounds or with other qualifications may be considered subject to interview and a review of written work.